 The Victim Services program in Saskatoon opened its doors in May of 1993.
-Since that time the program has grown and currently employs two staff members, 40 volunteers and two Aboriginal Resource Officers.
-Victim Services provides information, support and referrals to victims of crime and traumatic events.
-Their role is two-fold and may be described as facilitators and liaisons and help victims maneuver through the Criminal Justice System.
+Since that time the program has grown and currently employs two staff members, two Indigenous Resource Officers, a Missing Persons Liaison, a Victim Services Responder and approximately 40 volunteer Support Workers.
+Victim Services provides education, information, support and referrals to victims of crime so they can make the best choices for themselves in the immediate aftermath of a traumatic event and throughout the criminal justice process.

-Our offices are located at 76 - 25th Street East.
-Victim Services is open Monday to Friday from 9:00 a.m. to 9:00 p.m.
+Victim Services offices are located at the Saskatoon Police Service Headquarters building (76 - 25th Street East), and are open Monday to Friday from 9:00 a.m. to 9:00 p.m., as resources allow.

 For more information on the program:

 Mail: P.O.
 Box 1728 Saskatoon, SK Canada S7K 3R6

 A guide to completing Victim Impact Statement forms is available on the Saskatchewan Justice site.
 The forms can be picked up at the Victim Services office at 76 - 25th Street East.

 Information and links to application forms for Victims Compensation are available here: